arquivo/arquivo404/README.md

 ## Examples

-### Placing the message on a specific element
+### Presenting the message within a specific HTML element
-Place an empty div with a specific id (e.g. "messageDiv") where you want the 404 message to appear:
+Place an empty <div> with a specific id (e.g. "messageDiv") where you want the 404 message to be presented:

 ```html
 <div id="messageDiv"></div>
 ```

-Your customized message will show up there if there is an archived version of the missing page.
+Your customized message will be presented within this <div> element if there is an web-archived version of the missing page.

 ```html
 <script type="text/javascript">